pgxcentre/genipe/docs/index.rst

 -------------

-The :py:mod:`genipe` (GENome-wide Imputation PipelinE) module provides an easy an efficient way of performing genome-wide imputation analysis using the three commonly used softwares `PLINK <http://pngu.mgh.harvard.edu/~purcell/plink/>`_, `SHAPEIT <https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html>`_ and `IMPUTE2 <https://mathgen.stats.ox.ac.uk/impute/impute_v2.html>`_.
+The :py:mod:`genipe` (GENome-wide Imputation PipelinE) module provides an easy and efficient way of performing genome-wide imputation analysis using the three commonly used tools `PLINK <http://pngu.mgh.harvard.edu/~purcell/plink/>`_, `SHAPEIT <https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html>`_ and `IMPUTE2 <https://mathgen.stats.ox.ac.uk/impute/impute_v2.html>`_.

 A quality metrics report is automatically generated at the end of the imputation process to easily assess the quality of the analysis.
-The report is compiled into a PDF.
-For information on how to compile the report, refer to the :ref:`genipe-tut-compile-report` section in the main :ref:`genipe-tut-page`.
+The report is compiled into a PDF using LaTeX.
+For information on how to compile the report, refer to :ref:`this section <genipe-tut-compile-report>` of the main :ref:`pipeline tutorial <genipe-tut-page>`.

-Finally, it also provides a useful standalone tool to perform statistical analysis on imputed (dosage) data (such as linear, logistic or survival regressions, or `SKAT <http://www.hsph.harvard.edu/skat/>`_ analysis of rare variants).
+Finally, it also provides a useful standalone tool to perform statistical analysis on imputed (dosage) data (such as linear, logistic, repeated measurements, survival analysis, or `SKAT <http://www.hsph.harvard.edu/skat/>`_ analysis of rare variants).
+For more information about execution time, see the :ref:`stats-exec-time` page.

 .. toctree::
    :maxdepth: 2

    installation
    tutorials
+   execution_time
    input_files
    output_files
    implementation